KU Big Data Workshop

 In February 2017, KUPCE is offering the three-part Big Data for Managers and Decision Makers workshop, designed for mid-level managers with little-to-no data science expertise.
 You'll learn the basics of Big Data in order to make key organizational decisions, assess whether you need a data management team—and, if you do, how get the most out of it—and much more.

 The Big Data for Managers and Decision Makers workshop will consist of three half-day sessions held at the KU Edwards Campus in Kansas City.
-Topics covered over the course of the three sessions include:
+Topics covered will include:

 Day One—Friday, February 3

-- Internal Volume Chain: understanding the data you might already have.
+- Internal Value Chain: understanding the data you might already have.

 - Data Primer + Vision: opportunities of a more complete cross-organizational data set.